Last Updated on July 29, 2021 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

 She promptly took me to our family doctor.

-I suspect, she had an inkling of what was about to happen next, yet, she refrained from saying anything specific in hopes her own fears would be dispelled.
+She had an inkling of what was about to happen next, yet, she refrained from saying anything specific in hopes her own fears would be dispelled.

 After having moved from a very urban area in the heart of the city, the latter half of my childhood was spent growing up in a small country town.
 We had horses, lots of barn cats, and we raised a couple of sheep.
-Our family doctor, aptly named Dr. Bone, whom I now affectionately refer to as Dr. ‘Awkward’, had been treating my family for some time.
+Our family doctor, aptly named Dr. Bone, whom I now affectionately refer to as “Dr. Awkward,” had been treating my family for some time.

-Dr. Bone (seriously) aka Dr. ‘Awkward’
+Dr. Bone (seriously) aka “Dr. Awkward“

-Dr. Bone, er, Dr. ‘Awkward’ was missing half an ear, had a lazy eye, wore glasses, and was balding (hence, his new moniker) – all of which I previously thought added to his charm, but later, proved to make his diagnosis and lack of any bedside manner exceedingly more uncomfortable.
+Dr. Bone, er, “Dr. Awkward” was missing half an ear, had a lazy eye, wore glasses, and was balding (hence, his new moniker) – all of which I previously thought added to his charm, but later, proved to make my diagnosis and his lack of any bedside manner exceedingly more uncomfortable.

 Having explained my symptoms, I undressed from the waist down and placed my feet in the stirrups.
-Dr. Bone took one short look at the offending blisters, stood up and told me I could get dressed and promptly exited the room.
+Dr. Bone took one short look at the offending blisters, stood up and told me I could get dressed and then promptly exited the room.